 - Board books are good for toddlers who are still learning to care for books.

 - Try reading after a nap, after lunch, or before bed.
 Make reading part of your family’s routines.

-After a nap, after lunch, and before bed are popular times.
-Make reading part of your familys routines.
-Take books along when you go out with your toddler.
-Sharing books can be part of waiting at the doctors office or the bus stop.
-Read a story instead of watching TV.
-Take your toddler along to the library or bookstore to find new books to read.
+- Take books along when you go out with your toddler.
+Sharing books can be part of waiting at the doctor’s office or the bus stop.
+Read a story instead of watching a video.

 The opinions, resources, and referrals provided on the IEL Web site are intended for informational purposes only and are not intended to take the place of medical or legal advice, or of other appropriate services.
 We encourage you to seek direct local assistance from a qualified professional if necessary before taking action.